corpuschat/docs/widget/add-to-squarespace.md

 > [Placeholder for Screenshot: Corpus Widget Installation Page]

-## 2: Embedding the Snippet in Squarespace
+## 2: Embed the Snippet in Squarespace

 - **Access Your Squarespace Dashboard:** Log into your Squarespace account and select the site where you want to add the chatbot.
 - **Adding Custom Code to Squarespace:**